akachrimanis/DjangoBasic/README.md

 # DjangoBasic
 This is a basic Django App used for  training, testing and iterating on ideas with colleagues of AIMONETIZE initiative

+# TODO
+- add django channels and asynchronous communication with websockets
 # Overview
 The structure of this app is:
 - Basic software installation